nicm42/100-days-of-code-v2/log4.md

 **Day 13: 5th August 2021**
 I added some JavaScript to make the active state show and hide on button click, and added transitions.
 I realised that since it gives images for sharing, that in a real app they would be buttons, so I made them buttons.

+**Day 14: 6th August 2021**
+I realised I needed to do some hover states for the buttons - focus was provided by the browser and actually is really visible in both Firefox and Chrome, for once.
+So I did the hover states.
+And changed the images to be inline svg so I could change the fill colour.
+Then I added some radio buttons and script to change the text direction to test the logical properties and it worked!
+Everything was mirrored.
+I just need to make them into a toggle and then it's just a case of finishing off the layout to get it looking closer to the design.